kevinpschaaf/enyo-wiki/Bootplate.md

 2. Load `debug.html` in a browser and see "Hello World".

+Note: Even if you don't plan to "Duplifork" bootplate so you can push it back to github, if you pull the bootplate repo you will still need to initialize the enyo/libs submodules by running this command from with the bootplate app's directory:

+        git submodule update --init

 ### The Non-GitHub Way

 1. If you have downloaded the Enyo source from [enyojs.com](http://enyojs.com), the zip archive should